 The ATO hasn't issued specific guidance on token rebases.

-However, we can liken it to a stock split.
+However, where the token rebase protocol is designed to rebalance a price, we can liken it to a stock split.
 A stock split happens when a company splits existing shares into further shares, increasing liquidity.
 Most tax offices do not view this as a taxable event.
 Though the investor may have more shares - the shares have the same market value as the shares prior to the stock split.
 With this in mind, it would be reasonable to assume token rebases could be tax free provided you realise no gain or loss as a result.

 Koinly is a crypto tax tool that calculates your crypto taxes for you, meaning you don’t have to go through the hassle of doing it yourself.